Starnodes2024/ComfyUI_StarNodes/web/docs/StarPSDSaverAdvLayers.md

   Opacity/strength for each layer above the base layer.
   Range: `0`–`100` (%), default: `100`.

+- **placement2, placement3, ...**
+  Optional per-layer placement overrides for layers above the base layer.
+If set, they override the global `placement` setting for that specific layer.
+  Uses the same options as the global placement field.

 > **Note:** `blend_mode1` and `opacity1` are not exposed; the first layer acts as the base.

 ## Outputs